'He's eating, he's smiling': Pete Buttigieg's newborn son is home after hospital stay - Local News 8

 Pete Buttigieg told CNN’s Boris Sanchez on Saturday that his son is back to being himself.

-“He’s eating, he’s smiling, and we’re just so thankful for the great medical care that he got and the love and prayers and support that came our way during a tough stretch,” Pete Buttigieg said.
+“He’s eating, he’s smiling, and we’re just so thankful for the great medical care that he got and the love and prayers and support that came our way during a tough stretch,” the secretary said.

+Buttigieg said later on Fox News that both of his children were in the hospital recently.

+“Actually, both of them were hospitalized with a respiratory virus — not Covid, but another one that if you or I got it, it’d be like a cold, but a premature child gets it, it’s serious business,” he told Fox News’ Neil Cavuto.
+“She got better, he got worse, and we went through something that you wouldn’t wish on any parent, but again, the best thing, the best news is they’re home and doing great.”

 The secretary said in August that the couple was close to adopting, and in September they announced the birth of their twins, Penelope Rose and Joseph August.